Differential Privacy for Government Agencies -- Are We There Yet?: Data availability and access

 \subsection{Query response system not an option}

-As pointed out above, the concept of differential privacy was originally developed for a query response system.
-Such systems are not uncommon at statistical agencies, where they typically firm under the name of remote analysis servers (RAS).
-With RAS the user will never see the actual microdata.
-Instead she will define the analysis of interest by selecting the type of analysis to be performed and the variables to be included from various drop down menus.
-The RAS will compute the analysis on the underlying microdata but will only return the (potentially perturbed) results.
-Examples include the new dissemination platform, Microdata Access (\url{https://data.census.gov/mdat/#/}; the successor of the DataFerret), which allows user specified tabulations or the Cross-National Data Center in Luxembourg (\url{www.lisdatacenter.org}), which additionally allows specifying simple regression models.
+As pointed out above, the concept of differential privacy is often discussed in the context of a query response system.
+Such systems are prevalent at statistical agencies and typically referred to using terms such as \textit{remote analysis servers} (RAS).
+With RAS users will never see the actual microdata.
+Instead, they will define the analysis of interest by selecting the type of analysis to be performed and the variables to be included from various drop-down menus.
+The RAS will compute the analysis based on the underlying microdata but will only return the (potentially perturbed) results.
+Examples of this include Real Time Remote Access (\url{https://www.statcan.gc.ca/eng/rtra/rtra}) provided by Statistics Canada, which allows user-defined tabulations, and the Cross-National Data Center in Luxembourg (\url{www.lisdatacenter.org}), which additionally allows for simple regression models to be specified.
+We note that none of the current implementations of RAS offer formal privacy guarantees at this point.
+Instead, some of them rely on ad hoc suppression rules and may be vulnerable to disclosure attacks such as those discussed in \citet{Census2021reconstruction} and \citet{garfinkel2019}.